 Authors in English for study will include Auden, H.D., Eliot, Frost, Longley, Lowell, MacNeice, Carson, Harrison, Heaney, Hughes and Walcott.
 This paper will be examined only by extended essay of up to 6,000 words.
-Essay topics set by the examiners will be released on Monday of Week 6 of Hilary Term and essays should be submitted by Monday of Week 10 of the same term (12 noon) to the Examination Schools; at the same time candidates should submit a searchable electronic version to undergraduate@classics.ox.ac.uk.
+Essay topics set by the examiners will be released on Monday of Week 6 of Hilary Term and essays should be submitted by Monday of Week 10 of the same term (12 noon) to the University's online exams platform, Inspera.
 Candidates will be required to use at least three authors in their essays, at least one of which must be a classical author.
 Every extended essay must be the work of the candidate alone, and he or she must not discuss with any tutor either his or her choice of theme or the method of handling it.
 This subject may not be combined with 503, 504, 507, 517 or 518.